NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Mulventok.md

   - name: "Items"
     desc: "[[Equipment/Tamchal Chakram|+1 Tamchal Chakram]], [[Equipment/Steel Shield|Steel Shield]]"
   - name: "War Leader"
     desc: " (emotion,mental) A mulventok's fervor inspires its allies.
-Allies within 30 feet that can see or hear the mulventok gain a +1 status bonus to attack rolls and skill checks as long as their actions don't impede the mulventok's imprinted purpose.\n[[Bestiary Effects/Effect_ War Leader|Effect: War Leader]]"
+Allies within 30 feet that can see or hear the mulventok gain a +1 status bonus to attack rolls and skill checks as long as their actions don't impede the mulventok's imprinted purpose.\n\n[[Bestiary Effects/Effect_ War Leader|Effect: War Leader]]"

 abilities_mid:
   - name: ""